HowProgrammingWorks/ChainOfResponsibility/README.md

-# ChainOfResponsibility
-Pattern: Chain of responsibility
+# Pattern: Chain of responsibility